maxhumber/BreadBuddy/Marketing/Description.md

 ### BreadBuddy

-BreadyBuddy helps you manage, plan, and schedule baked goods.
+BreadyBuddy is a recipe scheduler for baked goods.

-The app is great for sourdough baguettes, overnight pizza dough, and anything that requires more than just a couple of hours to bake!
+Great for sourdough baguettes, overnight pizza dough, and recipe that requires more than a couple of hours to bake!